 Car accidents are more common than motorcycle accidents because there are more cars on the road.
 However, motorcyclists injured in accidents are much more seriously hurt and more likely to die as a result.
 According to National Highway Traffic Safety Administration data, motorcycle riders are 28 times more likely to die from collisions than occupants of passenger vehicles.

-How do motorcycle accidents happen?
+How do motorcycle accidents happen in Rock Hill?

 Most accidents happen when at least one driver fails to adhere to safe driving practices.
 Common causes of motorcycle accidents include: